 2012-13: Marked by a (56-26) record, DPOY honors for Marc Gasol, Beyond Sports recognition as Team of the Year, and Western Conference Finals appearance

 Whether it’s through serendipity, or the trial and error of previous iterations of the team that the customers (fans) have booed into pivoting (Build, Measure, Learn, Repeat), the Grizz have found that rare identity in professional sports — an authentic reflection of the community it represents.

 Heart, Grit, and Grind may sound like an overused, trite cliche in Memphis and in the NBA by now.
 But it’s accurate.
 More than I initially realized at least, because I failed to appreciate how deep the correlation of the generosity of the franchise and the city truly is.

 The Grizz are INTERESTING.
 And the Grizz WIN.
-And, because of that, the Grizz, in the words of Fake Grimlock, “made AWESOME.”
-It has been a top 10 franchise in all of professional sports since 2011, and captured the affection of Memphians ever since Tony Allen first uttered the mantra of “Heart, Grit, Grind” the spring of that same year.
+It had been a top 10 franchise in all of professional sports since 2011, and captured the affection of Memphians ever since Tony Allen first uttered the mantra of “Heart, Grit, Grind” the spring of that same year.